mittelmark/tmdoc/README.md

 0.7.0
 ```

+To install the  package just  download  the latest Zip or Tar-Gz  archive from the release page and
-To install the  package,  you just copy the  _modules/tmdoc_  folder to a folder
+unpack these files, then  you just copy the  _modules/tmdoc_  folder to a folder
 belonging to your _TCLLIBPATH_ variable.
 Therafter you can as well execute the
 command  line  application  using  the   [tclmain](https://github.com/mittelmark/tclmain)
 utility like this: